Protecting children online

 If you have kids, keep them safe online with these tips:

 - Maintain open lines of communication between parents and children.

-- Make sure they know that they should never, under any circumstances, reveal personal information over the Internet, whether in chat rooms, surveys or on web sites.
+- Make sure they know to never, under any circumstances, reveal personal information over the Internet, whether in chat rooms, surveys or on websites.
 They must never agree to meet a person they have met on the Internet.

-- Keep your computer with the Internet access in a high traffic area of the home.
+- Keep your computer in a high-traffic area of the home.

-- Restrict access to the Internet when there is no supervision available.
+- Learn how to restrict access to the Internet when there is no supervision available.

 - Use protective software including anti-virus and firewall protection.
 Research the use of parental monitoring software in certain circumstances.

 We are all responsible to ensure our children in the community are safe.
 Report suspected abuse and be a part of the solution.

 Online sexual exploitation of children must be immediately reported to the Calgary Police Service.
 Call 9-1-1 for any crimes in progress or life exigent circumstances or 403-266-1234 for the Calgary Police Service non-emergency line.
 You may also report crimes anonymously to Cybertip.ca.
 Cybertip will then forward the information to the local policing agency to investigate.